Nikolay200669/restest/README.md

-# RESTEST onlly for develop
+# RESTEST only for develop

 ## REST FUll api all HTTP methods (GET, POST, UPDATE, ...) & stattic page